$C_{p^n}$-equivariant Mahowald invariants: Preliminaries on equivariant K -theory

 \section{Preliminaries on equivariant \texorpdfstring{$K$}{K}-theory}

 Following \cref{cor:reducetoktheory}, we are interested in the groups

-where $\ell$ is a primitive root mod $p^2$ (say $\ell = 3$ if $p=2$).
-Computing these groups is a bit delicate: the action of $\psi^\ell$ is difficult to control in general, making a naive brute force approach infeasible.
-In this section, we separate out some key observations about the action of $\psi^\ell$ that will allow us to control these fixed points.
+where $\ell$ is a primitive root modulo $p^2$ (say $\ell = 3$ if $p=2$).
+Computing these groups is a bit delicate: the action of $\psi^\ell$ is difficult to control in general, making a naive brute-force approach infeasible.
+In this short section, we separate out some key observations about the action of $\psi^\ell$ that will allow us to control these fixed points.